 I understand if you are hesitant and worried to to travel to South Africa with kids.
 Hence this post – to share our experience and to tell you to go for it.
 South Africa is a beautiful destination for a family holiday and I’m sure you and your kids will love it!

 Don’t immediately think that we are irresponsible parents for taking our 2 year old twins and a 4 year old on a family trip to South Africa.
 It’s true that it’s not the safest country in the world (is yours?), but it’s also one of the most beautiful ones.
 Ask anyone who’s travelled to South Africa and they will all tell you that they fell in love with the country.
-And so did we, years ago.
+And so did we, years ago when we spent two weeks exploring the best of South Africa.
 If you know us a bit, you know that we practically never travel to the same place twice; we would make an exception for South Africa at any time!

 In this post I share our day-to-day South Africa trip itinerary, tips for family-friendly activities and accommodation advice.
 It turned out longer than expected, but it has all information you might need in order to prepare for your family trip to South Africa with kids.